casparhu23/pokemon_sword-shield/README.md

 ## Shiny interactive Web

-If you think want to twist some variables or do some additional exploratory analysis on this pokemon data set.
+If you want to twist some variables or do some additional exploratory analysis on this pokemon data set.
 I have developed a interactive web application through Shiny, please click the link and check it out and take as much time as you need\!